 The covid-19 crisis makes things even worse for homeless people.
 Many have compromised immune systems, poor nutrition, and hygiene and are more susceptible to the virus and to developing complications.
-It’s impossible for them to maintain hygiene, social distancing and self-isolation measures in place as they have limited places to go.
-With the public home they have lost their little income from begging or selling the Big Issue and there is more competition for food.
+It’s very difficult for them to maintain hygiene, social distancing and self-isolation measures in place as they have limited places to go.
+Many have also lost the little income they receive from begging and the Big Issue and there is more competition for food.

-Our beneficiaries are relieved we are still running and that they are guaranteed a warm nutritious meal.
+Our clients are relieved we are still running and that they are guaranteed a warm nutritious meal.
 We are finding that it is often the only warm, cooked meal they’ve received for days at the moment.

 Michael: “For people in our situation this meal can be the difference between to be or not to be – especially when it’s cold.”